Related ServicesPatents Litigation Assignments and Licensing

-The number of EU states covered by the unitary patent will depend on how many states have ratified the Unified Patent Court Agreement at the time of patent grant.
-At the time of writing, 16 countries have ratified, with Germany also guaranteed to ratify before the new system starts.
-As more countries ratify, the geographical coverage provided by the unitary patent will expand.
+The number of EU states covered by the Unitary Patent will depend on how many states have ratified the Unified Patent Court Agreement at the time of patent grant.
+At the time of writing, 17 countries have ratified.
+As more countries ratify, the geographical coverage provided by the Unitary Patent will expand.

-Any infringement or revocation actions relating to a unitary patent will be heard by the new Unified Patent Court (UPC).
-A unitary patent will be maintained by annual payment of a single renewal fee.
-It will be a single object of property, which can only be assigned as a whole.
+Any infringement or revocation actions relating to a Unitary Patent will be heard by the new Unified Patent Court (UPC).
+A Unitary Patent is maintained by annual payment of a single renewal fee.
+It is a single object of property, which can only be assigned as a whole.
 A license can be granted under the patent for all countries or a limited number, or for all aspects of the technology or just some of it.

 How do I get one?

 Applicants will apply as usual for a European patent at the EPO.
-The unitary patent will then be obtainable at the end of the usual application procedure, by requesting a “patent with unitary effect”.
+The Unitary Patent is now obtainable at the end of the usual application procedure, by requesting a “patent with unitary effect”.
 This will be instead of the current practice of validating in individual European Patent Convention (EPC) contracting states.
-The unitary patent will therefore co-exist with “classical” European patents in states which do not participate in the unitary patent scheme (non-EU states and any EU country which does not ratify the UPC Agreement).
+The Unitary Patent will therefore co-exist with “classical” European patents in states which do not participate in the unitary patent scheme (non-EU states and any EU country which does not ratify the UPC Agreement).
 In the absence of a request for unitary effect, a classical European patent will be granted by default, which can then be validated as per current practice in all desired countries (EU and non-EU alike).